Royal Python Facts

 - The most popular python kept in captivity by far.

-- In excess of 300+ different colour and morph variations available and increasing at a rapid rate by breeders.
+- In excess of 300+ different colour and morph variations available and increasing at a rapid rate by breeders. the banana ball python is one of the most popular options.

 - A non-venomous snake that kills its prey by constriction.